guidomb/ios-scripts/README.md

 You can disable bootstrap hooks by defining `DISABLE_BOOTSTRAP_HOOKS` environmental variable.

+If your hooks need to know if they are running on CI they can check if the environmental `$RUNNING_ON_CI` is defined.

 #### Build configuration for Travis CI

 If you are using Travis CI to build and test your project you only need to tell travis to